SpencerMycek/KineticistExpandedElements/README.md

 Thanks to the entire OwlCat community discord and the modding community there, for answering my plethora of strange questions and pushing me in the right directions

-Thank you to [Adsam112][3] for some custom icon images for the Void Element, and thank you to [RevanStarForge][4] for some color variations of those images.
+Thank you to [Adsam112][3] for some custom icon images for the Void Element Thank you to [RevanStarForge][4] for some color variations of those images.
+And for creating a whole bunch of new images for Void, Wood, and Aether!

 ## Description